 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is defense mechanisms.

 The concept of defense mechanisms was originally proposed by Sigmund Freud.
 They’re strategies that are used unconsciously in order to protect the ego when faced with uncomfortable feelings.

 Repression pushes thoughts and feelings into the unconscious.
 However, that doesn’t make the associated distress disappear, and Freud believed the thoughts would bubble up into the subconscious in the form of dreams or so-called Freudian slips.

 The ego views it as unacceptable to have a certain feeling, so that feeling is projected towards another person so it no longer belongs to the ego.
 In a conflict with another person, this could take the form of accusing the other person of feeling something that’s actually what you yourself are feeling.

 Strong feelings towards one person are acted out on someone else who is seen as a more acceptable target.
 Based on the explanation from Simply Psychology, it sounds like displacement happens when the id (the source of primitive drives) wants X, the superego (the conscience) won’t allow X, so the ego substitutes Y as a compromise.

-This could occur if you were angry at your boss, but because showing this anger would be inappropriate, you end up taking it out on your spouse when you get home after work.
+This could occur if you were angry at your boss, but since showing this anger would be inappropriate, you end up taking it out on your spouse when you get home after work.

 Sublimation involves morphing something unacceptable into something acceptable.
 Simply Psychology offers this oh-so-Freudian example: “fixation during the anal stage may cause a person to sublimate their desire to handle faeces with an enjoyment of pottery.”
 There was also this delightful observation: “Sublimation for Freud was the cornerstone of civilized life, as arts and science are all sublimated sexuality.”
 Why not, right?